vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/comparisons.rst

 matrices is calculated, but you can also calculate the difference using ``-c difference`` (you can also use "fc" and "diff" as short-hand).

-The output is a Kai-C matrix object (that can be used like a Hic object in most cases) where entries are the fold-change (or difference) of pixels in both matrices.
+The output is a FAN-C matrix object (that can be used like a Hic object in most cases) where entries are the fold-change (or difference) of pixels in both matrices.
 The comparison is matrix1/matrix2 (or matrix1 - matrix2).
 For fold-change comparisons, it might be useful to log-transform pixel values using ``-l``.
 Also, if pixel entries are